 - Repatriation of ashes from the rest of the world starts at £800

-Please note this service is provided by a third party, we simply connect you with our trusted partner.
+Please note we work with a third party to supply this service, we will connect you with our trusted partner once instructed to proceed.
 If you have any more questions, please feel free to contact us.

 Sending Ashes by post – Inside the UK